kf-1337/Stonktrades/README.md

 ## install all modules via the requirements.txt
 pip install -r requirements.txt

+## add the polygon token
+You will find a file called extensions.py, within the app folder.
+There you will have to add the token.

 ## init the DB and the users "admin" and "user"
 python init_db.py